 Zotero can search inside attached files that are certain file types, notably OCR'd PDFs (note, you must install the PDF indexer in the Zotero preferences for this to work).
 To me, this is the real killer app for Zotero: it creates the database of you.
 Converting non-PDF documents to PDF makes them searchable.
 If you copy an article from a print source it will be an image file that is not searchable.
-Run it through Adobe Acrobat Professional (or convert it with a similar tool) and now it is a file that can be indexed and searched witin Zotero.
-Mobile apps on your smartphone or tablet make it easy to capture great pages or paragraphs in a book or article (just besure to also capture the citation! ;-).
+Run it through Adobe Acrobat Professional (or convert it with a similar tool) and now it is a file that can be indexed and searched within Zotero.
+Mobile apps on your smartphone or tablet make it easy to capture great pages or paragraphs in a book or article--just be sure to also capture the citation! ;-)

-What about articles that you receive from Interlibrary loan?
+What about articles that you receive from Interlibrary Loan?
 Here at WSU, at least, ILL'd articles can be searchable PDFs or flat PDFs that are flat image files and not searchable.
-Your options for a image PDF are:
+Your options for an image PDF are: